DanBuchan/profile_drift/README.md

 Average number of iterations before a contaminant family appears Average number of contaminating families

+# ESM MSATransformer experiment

+### esm_seq_generator.py

+Here we use MSAtransformer to generate new sequences for pfam alignments

+### NEXT

+Calculate which pfam families our new sequences are closest to.

 Types of drift:
 Loss of query family PF06646
 Reduction of query family